 Balance Between Rich and Poor

-Annabel always had difficulty in adjusting to the way the poor were treated in India.
+Annabel always had difficulties in adjusting to the way the poor were treated in India.
 She often had fights with her husband about the fact that they give more money to purchase a bottle of whiskey as compared to the household that used to come to her home.
 She took time to adjust to these changes but even now she is not happy with such marginalization.

 In any case, Annabel was able to adjust to India very well, coming from a part of the world that was dominated by whites and it was not even allowed to make friends with the colored ones.
 She loves the diversity in India and is happy with the different perspectives she gets because India is such a mix of cultures.